Nuuou/Puppeteer-time-lapse-screen-shots/README.md

 ### Settings
 ---
-Change the url to scrape and set interval time.
+Change the url to take a screen shot and set interval time between sreenshots.
 Example of prompt when node capture.js is ran.
 ```
 What is the url? https://amvac-chemical-andy.devsr.com/